pachyderm/pachyderm/doc/docs/2.2.x/getting-started/beginner-tutorial.md

 !!!
 Info
     More about the concept of [`Commit`](../../concepts/data-concepts/commit/#commit) in Pachyderm.

-Let's start by just adding a file, in this case an image, to a new commit.
+Let's start by adding a file, in this case an image, to a new commit.
 We have provided some sample images for you that we host on Imgur.